 |Final Fantasy IV|

 Also known as: Final Fantasy II (US SNES)

 This game has a prerelease article

-Final Fantasy IV marked the series's debut on the Super Famicom after three games on the original Famicom.
-It had somewhat of a convoluted release history, initially released in the U.S. as Final Fantasy II on the Super NES (the renumbering a result of the second and third Famicom games being skipped over for the NES).
-This U.S. version of the game, which featured a reduced difficulty level among other adjustments, would then serve as the basis for Final Fantasy IV Easy Type, a revision of the game in Japan that features the same reduced difficulty with even further adjustments.
+Final Fantasy IV marked the series' debut on the Super Famicom after three games on the Famicom.
+It had somewhat of a convoluted release history, initially released in the US as Final Fantasy II on the SNES (the renumbering a result of the second and third Famicom games being skipped over for the NES).
+The US version, which featured a reduced difficulty level among other adjustments, would then serve as the basis for Final Fantasy IV Easy Type, a Japan-only revision that features the same reduced difficulty with even further adjustments.

-The game would eventually be ported to the PlayStation years later, with this version being given a worldwide release with its original numbering and difficulty level intact this time.
+The game would later be ported to the PlayStation, with this version being given a worldwide release with its original numbering and difficulty level intact this time.

 - 1 Sub-Pages